nuuuwan/lk_admin_regions/README.md

 | GND      | `LK-P-D-DSD-GND`   | Kollupitiya `LK-1-1-27-005` or `LK1127005`          |
 | Village  | `LK-P-D-DSD-GND-V` | Rotunda Gardens `LK-1-1-27-005-02` or `LK112700502` |

+## How Region IDs Were Assigned

+While numbering began after December 1998, the current order of numbering reflects the history of Sri Lanka's administrative divisions.

+### 1833

+Following the recommendations of the Colebrooke-Cameron Commission, five provinces under one administration came into being:

+- LK-1: Western Province – The maritime districts of Colombo, Chilaw and Puttalam, and the Kandyan provinces of Three Korales, Four Korales, Seven Korales and Lower Bulathgama.
+- LK-2: Central Province – The central Kandyan Provinces.
+- LK-3: Southern Province – The maritime districts of Galle, Hambantota, Matara and Tangalle, and the Kandyan provinces of Lower Uva, Saffragam and Wellassa.
+- LK-4: Northern Province – The maritime districts of Jaffna, Mannar and Vanni, and the Kandyan province of Nuwara Kalawiya.
+- LK-5: Eastern Province – The maritime districts of Batticaloa and Trincomalee, and the Kandyan provinces of Bintenna and Tamankaduwa.

+### 1845 to 1889

+- LK-6: The North Western Province was created in 1845, from northern parts of the Western Province (the districts of Chilaw, Puttalam and Seven Korales).
+- LK-7: The North Central Province was created in 1873 from southern parts of the Northern Province (district of Nuwara Kalawiya) and north western parts of the Eastern Province (district of Tamankaduwa).
+- LK-8: The Uva Province was created in 1886 from parts of the Central Province, Eastern Province (district of Bintenna) and Southern Province (district of Wellassa).
+- LK-9: The Sabaragamuwa Province was created in 1889, from modern day Ratnapura District, which was part of the Southern Province, and Kegalle, which was part of the Western Province.

 ## Repository Scope

 This repository contains the administrative hierarchy of Sri Lanka and a small set of core attributes for each region, such as population and land area where available.

 It does not include geospatial boundary data, shapefiles, coordinates, or maps.